franpanteli/Hackathon-Web-Development-Energy-ESG-Project/README.md

 # energyhackers
-A website to show event attendees their carbon footprint and how it can be reduced hackathon-energy-project.netlify.app
+A website to show event attendees their carbon footprint and how it can be reduced hackathon-energy-project.netlify.app OJN;JN;IJN